Prodaturu/Obsidian/3 - Main Notes/C++/Functions in C++.md

 - A function is a block of code which only runs when it is called.
 - You can pass data, known as parameters, into a function.
 - Functions are used to perform:
-	- certain actions
+	- a specific task through a single call
 	- important for reusing code:
-		- Define the code once, and use it many times.
+		- Define the code once, and use it many times

 ## Create a Function